Texting And Driving Tickets in California

 Misconceptions About Texting While Driving In California

-There are many misconceptions about texting tickets.
-Many people assume that officers are only allowed to give them out if they’ve committed another driving infraction that got them pulled over.
-That is incorrect.
-An officer can ticket you just for texting and driving.
-In fact, they can even give you a ticket for texting on your phone while you’re waiting at a red light.
+There are many misconceptions about texting and driving tickets.
+A lot of people assume that police officers are only allowed to write texting and driving tickets if they’ve committed another driving infraction.
+This is not true.
+If the police see you texting while driving, you can be pulled over and cited.
+In fact, a police officer can give you a ticket for texting on your phone while you’re waiting at a red light.

 Contact California’s Fight My Ticket Attorneys To Contest Your Texting Ticket